GMAT Syllabus 2025: Section-wise GMAT Exam Syllabus

 GMAT Quantitative Reasoning Syllabus

-The Quantitative Section comprises a total of 21 questions which are to be answered in 45 minute time frame.
+The Quantitative Section on GMAT comprises a total of 21 questions which are to be answered in 45 minute time frame.
 The questions will be objective type and will have multiple-choice answers.
 In the GMAT Quantitative section of Focus Edition, there are Problem-Solving questions which measure the candidates’ skills in using logic and analytical reasoning to solve quantitative problems.

 In this section, the questions can be expected from the following math syllabus: